Franco Maria Ricci: FMR magazine

 The first issue of FMR was published in 1982.
 The title FMR is made of the initials of the publisher's name and also, when pronounced in French, sounds like éphémère, a word with rich connotations that translates as "fleeting" or "transitory".
-Praised by critics as "the most beautiful magazine in the world", it was a paragon for perfection, presenting noteworthy iconological and art historical studies without being pedantic.
-Known for its magnificent, large photographs, and exquisite drawings, faithfully reproduced on a black background, the magazine captured many high-profile admirers, including director Federico Fellini who used to call it the "black pearl" and Jacqueline Kennedy, who defined it "the most beautiful magazine in the world".
-In December 2002, after twenty years from the release of the first issue, Ricci sold the magazine to Marilena Ferrari's company Art'é to focus on his old ambition to build the largest maze in the world, "Labirinto della Masone", in Fontanellato.
+It contained noteworthy iconological and art historical studies, illustrated with large photographs and drawings reproduced on a black background.
+Among FMR's high-profile admirers were Federico Fellini, who called it the "black pearl", and Jacqueline Kennedy, who declared that it was "the most beautiful magazine in the world".
+In December 2002, twenty years after the release of the first issue, Ricci sold the magazine to Marilena Ferrari's company Art'é to focus on his old ambition to build the largest maze in the world, "Labirinto della Masone", in Fontanellato.
 In 2003 art critic and curator Flaminio Gualdoni replaced Ricci as editor of the magazine.
 In 2007 FMR was augmented by FMR White, a sister publication devoted to contemporary art.
 Over the years the two publications featured many notable contributors, including Alberto Arbasino, Peter Bloch, Jorge Luis Borges, Italo Calvino, Umberto Eco, Giovanni Mariotti, Octavio Paz, Nicola Spinosa, and Giovanni Testori.
 Both FMR and FMR White ceased publication in 2009.
 In 2015, after completing the seven-hectares wide maze also featuring an art museum and a library, Ricci bought back the copyrights of FMR with the potential intent to resume publication.